rich-context-competition/rich-context-book-2019/combined_chapters/chapter09_refs.md

 We performed a quantitative evaluation for Dataset Extraction using the evaluation script provided by the competition organizers.
-This evaluation (see Table \[tab:dataset\]) was carried out against the validation data, wherein we compared four different configurations.
+This evaluation (see Table [\[tab:dataset\]](#tab:dataset){reference-type="ref" reference="tab:dataset"}) was carried out against the validation data, wherein we compared four different configurations.
 As can be inferred from the table, there was only a slight increase in performance for the Rasa-based model, when the training samples were increased.
 However, combining it with the Simple Dataset Mention Search, increased the performance by *19.42%*.
 Interestingly, there was no improvement in performance in the combined approach even when the training samples for the Rasa-based model were increased.
 This might be because of the removal of frequently-occuring terms from the Rasa-generated output, based on the frequency distribution of dataset mentions as computed in the Simple Dataset Mention Search.\

-[ M[2.2cm]{} | M[2.3cm]{} | M[2.2cm]{} M[2.2cm]{} M[2.2cm]{} ]{} & &\
+M2.2cm \| M2.3cm \| M2.2cm M2.2cm M2.2cm & &\
 **Metrics**& **Rasa-based Approach** (2500) & **Rasa-based Approach** (7500) & **Combined Approach** (2500) & **Combined Approach** (7500)\
 **Precision** & 0.382 & 0.388 & **0.456** & **0.456**\